DJBarnes/django-adminlte2-pdq/docs/source/templates/template_tags.rst

 get_logout_url
 ==============

-Get the log out URL from the settings.
+Get the logout URL from the settings.

 :Type: ``simple``